spikeydragoon/Cross-Ark-Chat/README.md

 * `ShowChatPrefixInDiscord` tells the bot to either show or hide the chat prefix in discord.
 This is mainly for people who only have one server. `true` shows the chat prefix(MapName) in discord `false` hides the prefix.
 * `ShowTribeLogsInChat` tells the bot to either show or hide tribe logs in discord.
 This only matters if you have show Tribe logs in Rcon enabled in your Ark Server Settings.
 * `SendTribeLogsToOwnChannel` tells the bot to send tribe logs to their own discord channels.
 ShowTribeLogsInChat must be enabled.
+* `UsePrefixToSendChat` tells the bot to use the PrefixToSendChat or not.
+If true you have to type the prefix first before your message will be sent.
+Example /cc hello
+* `PrefixToSendChat` is the prefix that will be used if UsePrefixToSendChat is true.
+This prefix must be typed before the message to send chat.
+Example /cc hello

 Example of adding more than one server to the bot.
 Notice the , is required for each additional server however the last one doesnt have one.
 This is important as if you dont put the , where needed the bot will not work.